BYU-PRISM/GEKKO/gekko-matlab/README.md

 ## Quick start

 The following example demonstrates how to solve a simple nonlinear optimization problem.
-It mirrors the syntax of GEKKO’s Python API and illustrates how to perform a remote solve.
+It mirrors the syntax of the GEKKO Python API and illustrates how to perform a remote solve.

 ```matlab